hodcroftlab/hodcroftlab/_avocado/README.md

 Information on people is generally in `_data/team.yml` and `_people/<name>.md`- these two are then pulled together to make everyone's individual page in `_layouts/person.html`.
 However, this data (at least the data from `team.yml`) is also used on `index.html` (via `_includes/team-preview.html`) and `_pages/about.html` to make the little rows of circle-faces.

 Projects and collaborations are easier - the page format is in `_layouts/collaboration.html` and `_layouts/project.html` and the information is on individual pages in `_collaborations/` and `_projects/`.
-(The layout for displaying all of them is in `_pages/collaborations.html` and `_pages/projects.html`.)
+(The layout for displaying all of them together in the 'View All' pages is in `_pages/collaborations.html` and `_pages/projects.html`.)
 Note that we specify what kind of layout the project and collaboration pages should use in the header (ex: `layout: project`).

 ### Ok, this seems complicated.
 How do I change something?